Bismuth subsalicylate / metronidazole / tetracycline Side Effects

 Applies to bismuth subsalicylate / metronidazole / tetracycline: oral capsule, oral tablet, oral tablet chewable

-Check with your doctor immediately if any of the following side effects occur while taking bismuth subsalicylate / metronidazole / tetracycline:More common
+You should check with your doctor immediately if any of these side effects occur when taking bismuth subsalicylate / metronidazole / tetracycline:More common

 - Abdominal or stomach pain